CS 898, Spring 2025

 Participation 15% You are expected to attend classes in person and to engage in discussion about the papers being presented.

 Show and tell 10% At least once during the term, every student will give a short presentation about an interesting tiling.
-The tiling can be interesting for mathematical, computational, historical, or aesthetic reasons.
-Ideally, it will be something that can be found in the region!
+More information below.

 Paper Presentation 20% At least once during the term, every student will give a full presentation about a paper.
 The goal is not merely to present the facts of the paper, but to reflect on its significance and foster discussion of strengths, weaknesses, and opportunities for future work.